A Counterfactual Explanation Framework for Retrieval Models: Counterfactual Framework for Information Retrieval (CFIR)

-In Equation \ref{eq:classifier}, for each document $d$, $f$ takes $d_{vec}$ as input and predicts whether the class label as $0$ or $1$.
-Once the classifier is trained, we use this classifier to train the counterfactual model described in Equation \ref{eq:cfsetup} to generate the counterfactuals.
-Although Equation \ref{eq:cfsetup} generates $k$ different counterfactuals, we perform post-processing (as described in step 5 in Algorithm \ref{algorithm}) in the retrieval setup to eventually generate one counterfactual sample (i.e. $c$) which is a $|V|$ dimensional vector.
-Algorithm \ref{algorithm} shows step by step execution of the counterfactual explanation generator.
-Algorithm \ref{algorithm} shows how the potential counterfactual examples ($c_1,\ldots c_k$) are randomly initialized.
-The counterfactual output in the retrieval setup (i.e. $c$) should change the classifier prediction from $0$ to $1$ or $1$ to $0$.
-In our research scope, we are primarily focused on the scenario where the classifier label is changed from $0$ to $1$ (i.e. modified document should be within top $K$).
-The set of words corresponding to the counterfactual explanation of $d$ are the new words that have been added to $d_{vec}$ in the output of Algorithm \ref{algorithm} (i.e. $c$).
-Mathematically, the set of counterfactual explanations ($CFEXP(d)$) for a document $d$ can be written as follows.
+In Equation \ref{eq:cfsetup}, $\textit{yloss}(.)$ takes care of \textbf{Criteria 1}, $\textit{dist}(c_i,d)$ takes care of the \textbf{Criteria 2} and $\textit{div}$ takes care of the \textbf{Criteria 3} as discussed above. $\lambda_1$ and $\lambda_2$ in Equation \ref{eq:cfsetup} are hyperparameters that balance the contribution of second and third parts of loss function (i.e. controlling diversity and similarity).
+The detailed description of the computation of $yloss$, $dist$ and $div$ function in Equation \ref{eq:cfsetup} is given in Equations \ref{eq:loss}, \ref{eq:madp} and \ref{eq:diversity} respectively in Appendix \ref{ap:cfsetup_appendix}.
+The loss function in Equation \ref{eq:cfsetup} is optimized using the gradient descent method.

-In Equation \ref{cf:exp} $c_j$ is term frequency of $w_j$ in the counterfactual vector $c$ and $tf_j^d$ is the term frequency of the word $w_j$ in the original document $d$.
-Figure \ref{fig:countersetup} shows the schematic diagram for counterfactual setup with the workflow between the different components (i.e. classifier and counterfactual generator) within it.
+Algorithm \ref{algorithm} shows step by step execution of the counterfactual document generator $c_k(f_{\{M,q\}},d)$.
+In Algorithm \ref{algorithm} we show how the counterfactual examples ($c_1,\ldots c_k$) are randomly initialized.
+The generated counterfactual examples (i.e. $c_i^{maxIter}$s) should change the prediction of classifier $f_{\{M,q\}}$ from $0$ to $1$ (i.e. modified document should be within top $K$).
+The set of words corresponding to the counterfactual explanation of $d$ are the new words that have been added to $d'_{vec}$ (i.e. feature vector representation of $d'$ in Equation \ref{eq:cfir}) compared to $d_{vec}$.
+Figure \ref{fig:countersetup} shows the schematic diagram for counterfactual setup with the workflow between the different components (i.e. classifier and counterfactual document generator) within it.